 To the northeast of Orlando on Florida’s beautiful Atlantic coast is Flagler County, an easy drive from the main tourist areas with tons of great things to see and do.
 Palm Coast and Flagler Beach offer great outdoor activities, some fascinating local history, excellent food and drink oceanside and some pristine ‘coquina’ beaches.
+Here is the best of Palm Coast and Flagler.

 1.Flagler Beachfront Winery